Observing with APEX

 APEX instrumentation

+Please check the call for proposals from your partner institution (MPIfR, ESO, Onsala, Conicyt) to see the instruments available to you.
 The link above gives a summary of important system parameters for all receivers and backends available at APEX.
-Currently the following receivers are available:

 APEX Science schedule